 As it was told to me, once an MTI was solidified in his decision to make you the DC, he allowed you to start sitting at the DC table in the chow hall.
 This table allowed you to view your entire flight during the meal, that way you could reprimand anyone for bad behaviors back in the dorm later.
 This table also positioned you directly in front of the “Snake Pit,” where the MTIs sat for meals.
 It was not uncommon to have them make comments directed toward you, or to call you over during your meal.

 As a DC you’ll be reminded constantly that you’re not here to make friends.
 Trainees aren’t going to like you most of the time.
 You’ll need to remain fair and non-preferential in your treatment of others.
 That being said, while I made a number of friends through BMT, I didn’t have that one BFF that many of my other females seemed to acquire throughout the process.
 It’s lonely at the top, get used to it.
 The positive side is that you’ll get to develop a richer relationship with your MTI beyond the normal trainee.
-My MTI valued my opinion and eventually I was able to speak freely with him and act more comfortably when I was around him, which is atypical for other trainees.
+My MTI valued my opinion and eventually, I was able to speak freely with him and act more comfortably when I was around him, which is atypical for other trainees.
 Being a DC is a stressful job, and these perks help you breathe a little easier, especially in the end.
-I still have great relationship with my MTI and value him as a mentor.
+I still have a great relationship with my MTI and value him as a mentor.

 One of the shining moments as a DC is commanding the flight during Retreat, the coining ceremony after which trainees can officially be referred to as Airmen.
 The video below features yours truly, front and center during Retreat.

-Element Leaders are the workhorses of the student leader team, and I’ll be the first person to admit that.
+Element Leaders are the workhorses of the student leadership team, and I’ll be the first person to admit that.
 The DC receives commands from the MTI, and then delegates responsibilities to their ELs.
 When I first started out, I tried to do much of the workload on my own.
 Eventually, I had a better understanding of how the system was supposed to work, and I relinquished control to my ELs.
 I tried to do my best to empower them, and back them up when they were keeping their elements in line.
 The dorms are organized by elements, and each EL sleeps at the head of each element.
 There were approximately thirteen trainees in each element.
 I was instructed by my MTI that trainees shouldn’t be coming to me directly with issues and problems – they needed to utilize the chain of command, and go to their ELs first, then the EL would come to me.
 ELs are saints, they really are.
-They dealt with all sorts of BS, cleaned up and redid night displays when sloppy trainees had neglected their work to go to bed early, and got little credit for their work.
-I am thankful that I had such amazing ELs to help keep our flight running smoothly.
+They dealt with all sorts of BS, cleaned up, and redid night displays when sloppy trainees had neglected their work to go to bed early and got little credit for their work.
+I am thankful that I had such an amazing ELs to help keep our flight running smoothly.

-ELs march at front of the flight, as pictured below.
+ELs march in front of the flight, as pictured below.
 Due to this position, their marching has to be on point.
 If the ELs are poor marchers, it’s going to negatively affect the rest of the flight, and make it difficult to follow.
 When it came time to important drill inspections and practices, the ELs shouldered much of the burden (aside from the guidon bearer), as they set the spacing for the rest of the flight.
 If we were to perform a complicated move, they would have to know how to execute it first, and do so perfectly.

-ELs also wear name badges on their ABUs that say “ELEMENT LEADER,” so like the DC, they stick out and are expected to act professionally and exercise good military bearing at all times.
+ELs also wear name badges on their ABUs that say “ELEMENT LEADER,” so, like the DC, they stick out and are expected to act professionally and exercise good military bearing at all times.

 When meeting in the day room with our MTI, the ELs and the DC sit on the side, apart from the rest of the flight.
 At the end of the night, I used to have meetings with my ELs.
 We would discuss the day, concerns about trainees, and write up our nightly summaries for our MTI to read the next morning.
 It was a good time to unwind with my student leaders, and many leaders conduct these meetings in the flight office.
 [You’ll soon learn that sitting in a comfortable office chair or on a couch is a luxury.]

-Guidon Bearer and A-Flight Guide While these positions aren’t necessarily considered formal student leaders, they hold an essential, visible role for the flight.
+While these positions aren’t necessarily considered formal student leaders, they hold an essential, visible role for the flight.
 In the flight pictured above and in my own flight, the A-Flight Guide and the Guidon Bearer both shared guidon responsibilities.
 During “normal” marching (versus Parade, pictured above), the guidon bearer stands in the position being held by the A-Flight Guide.
 The guidon refers to the blue “flag” you see pictured above, which bears the name of the wing and the squadron.
-Whenever the flight is marching, they are being lead by the guidon bearer.
+Whenever the flight is marching, they are being led by the guidon bearer.
 The guidon bearer controls the speed and stride length of the entire flight.
 They have to be excellent marchers.
 They also develop some impressive right arm muscles over the course of 8.5 weeks.
 Every time an MTI gives a preparatory command, the guidon bearer must hoist that guidon off the ground.
 Any hesitation and the MTI will correct the guidon bearer.
 It wasn’t uncommon for us to hear, “Guidon bearer, wake up, respond to the preparatory command!”
-Don’t you dare misplace the guidon if you’re the GB either.
-We had a few incidents in our squadron where a trainee switched their guidon with one belonging to another dorm, or worse yet, when a trainee left the guidon at the mini-mall all the way down the street.
+Don’t you dare misplace the guidon if you’re the GB either?
+We had a few incidents in our squadron where a trainee switched their guidon with one belonging to another dorm, or worse yet when a trainee left the guidon at the mini-mall all the way down the street.
 The big event in a GB’s experience at BMT comes at Parade, pictured on this page.
 The GB’s talents are showcased at this moment, and their upper body strength is tested.

 Student leaders are not set in stone at BMT.
 If they cross the line or are negligent in their duties, an MTI will fire them, and it happened often.
-I was fortunate enough to remain the DC from start to finish.
+I was fortunate enough to remain DC from start to finish.
 The only time I was “replaced” was when my MTI wanted to prove a point to a trainee who was starting to point fingers and blame others for her own shortcomings.
 She didn’t last long, to say the least, although I was enjoying being “Jane Doe Trainee” for those few hours. 🙂 I watched a number of Dorm Chiefs get fired, as new ones would show up to accountability in the evening.
 I remember a new DC, very nervous and anxious, telling me that she was going to step down, that she didn’t think she could do this.
 Uh, not an option, sweetheart!
 I saw another DC get fired for mistreating her flight members and bringing food back into the dorm.
-Unacceptable.

 Another perk student leaders enjoy is the number of points they earn toward honor grad status.
 Important duties and responsibilities in the flight lend themselves toward points, including student leaders, the BEAST monitor, etc. I was lead to believe that if I was fired from my position as DC, I would automatically disqualify myself from honor grad status.
 Whether that’s true or not, I can’t confirm at this time.
 As a DC, I earned 4 points, which is the highest number of points you can get for your role/duty in the flight.